Geography at Hillside

 Early Years Foundation Stage

 We teach geography in nursery and reception as an integral part of the topic work covered during the year.
-The objectives that underpin this learning can be found in the Early Learning Goals (ELG’s), a document that outlines the learning for children aged 3 to 5.
+The objectives that underpin this learning can be found in the Early Learning Goals (ELG’s).
 Geography makes a significant contribution to the ELG ‘Understanding of The World’ through activities such as going on walks in the local area, exploring the woodlands and studying various exciting places in the world.
 The children are also given chance to discuss their own exciting geography discoveries, whether that be a holiday or somewhere they’ve seen in a book.

 The contribution of Geography to teaching in other curriculum areas

 Geography makes a significant contribution to the teaching of English in our school as it actively promotes the skills of reading, writing, speaking and listening.
 We link English skills and geography in a variety of ways.
 We ensure that children are given the opportunity to complete writing that is geographical in nature.
-For example, persuasive writing has previously been taught through the topic of deforestation in the rainforests.
-A further example is letter writing taught through campaigning for recycling and debates on other environmental issues.
+For example, in the English long term plan, texts have been chosen as they link with the geography topic studied, such as the Rainbow Bear in year 2.
+A further example is persuasive writing that has previously been taught through the topic of deforestation in the rainforests.
 Tasks of this nature ensure that children not only develop their English skills, but also develop vital understanding of the world we live in.

 The teaching of geography in our school contributes to children’s mathematical understanding in a variety of ways.
-We teach the children how to represent objects with maps.
 The children study space, scale and distance, and they learn how to use four- and six-figure grid references.
 They also use graphs to explore, analyse and illustrate a variety of data.
 Children have had the opportunity to create artefacts from other countries, such as South American masks, demonstrating their knowledge of both shape and symmetry.
 They have also had the opportunity to complete dates in Roman numerals of famous events around the world.

-Computing enhances our teaching of geography, wherever appropriate, in each key stage.
-This meets the statutory requirement for children to use ICT as part of their geography work in Key Stage 2.
-Children use ICT to enhance their skills in data handling, web-based research and presenting their work.
+Computing enhances the teaching of geography, wherever appropriate, in each key stage.
+Children use technology to enhance their skills in data handling, web-based research and presenting their work.
 We offer children the opportunity to use iPads to record and photograph images.

 Science, in its very nature, has close links to geography.
 Both seek to discover and explore the world around us, moving us towards a better understanding of our world.
-The Working Scientifically strand links with the enquiry-based learning that teachers at Hillside strive for.
-This is then taught through topics such as Plants and Rocks, which are linked with appropriate geographical learning.
+The Working Scientifically strand links closely with enquiry-based learning.
+Through topics such as Plants and Rocks, appropriate geographical learning and enquiry occurs as part of the comprehensive science learning.

 Through learning the French language, children gain vast experience that goes beyond just the words they learn.
 Children experience the culture and customs of France, through food, greetings and school life.
 They look at maps of France and use their language skills to navigate around them.

 We place great importance on educational visits to enhance the Geography curriculum.
 These visits allow children to gain first-hand experience of some of the concepts and places they have studied in the classroom.
 Fieldwork is integral to good geography teaching, and we include as many opportunities as we can to involve children in practical geographical research and enquiry.
-These are some of the trips recently undertaken:
+These are some examples of the trips undertaken in the past few years:

 - Nursery visited Amerton Farm where they used their senses to explore a new environment